dzqiu/PaddlePaddle-book/01_minst/README.md

 This codebase was developed and tested with PaddlePaddle 0.14, CUDA 8.0 and Ubuntu 16.04.

 ## Running
-You should install PaddlePaddle using:
+You can install PaddlePaddle using:
 ```bash
 pip install paddlepaddle
 ```